jundalisay/sp/content/en/research/indian/gospel/chapter-52.md

 The younger Gopal brought the Master's bed and other articles of daily use from the garden house at Cossipore.
 The brahmin who had been cook at Cossipore was engaged for the new monastery.
 The first permanent member was the elder Gopal.

 Sarat spent the nights there.
 In the beginning Sarat, Śaśi, Baburam, Niranjan, and Kāli used to visit the monastery every now and then, according to their convenience.
 Tārak, who hadgone to Vrindāvan following the Master's death, returned to Calcutta after a few months and soon became a permanent member of the monastery.
-Rākhāl, Jogin, Lātu, and Kāli were living at Vrindāvan with the Holy Mother when the monastery was started.
+Rakhal, Jogin, Lātu, and Kāli were living at Vrindāvan with the Holy Mother when the monastery was started.

-Kāli returned to Calcutta within a month, Rākhāl after a few months, and Jogin and Lātu after a year.
+Kāli returned to Calcutta within a month, Rakhal after a few months, and Jogin and Lātu after a year.
 The householder devotees frequently visited the monastic brothers and spent hours with them in meditation and study.

-After a short time Narendra, Rākhāl, Niranjan, Sarat, Śaśi, Baburam, Jogin, Tārak, Kāli, and Lātu renounced the world for good.
+After a short time Narendra, Rakhal, Niranjan, Sarat, Śaśi, Baburam, Jogin, Tārak, Kāli, and Lātu renounced the world for good.
 Sarada Prasanna and Subodh joined them some time later.
 Gangadhar, who was very much attached to Narendra, visited the Math regularly.

 It was he who taught the brothers the hymn sung at the evening service in the Śiva temple at Benares.
 He had gone to Tibet to practise austerity; now, having